Linux commands are the backbone of any Linux user’s toolkit. It offers a gateway to efficient file management and system administration.

 Here:

-• [options] include up enabling the interface and down disabling it.
+[interface]specifies the network interface to configure.[options]includeupenabling the interface and down disabling it.

 ip command